 "They took you off of DuPont."

 Jack was stunned.
 He had never considered, nor had he ever heard of, anything like this happening in the agency.
-He had expected that the two bosses, Director Undercash in Raleigh and Steve Mazda in Fayetteville, would want to learn more from him about DuPont Fayetteville Works.
-The fact that they never spoke or asked questions during a lengthy presentation about the large DuPont industrial site with its multiple chemical manufacturing plants and complex chemistry, suggested to Jack they might be overwhelmed by all the information.
+He had expected that the two bosses, Director Keith Undercash in Raleigh and Supervisor Steve Mazda in Fayetteville, would want to learn more from him about DuPont Fayetteville Works.
+The fact that they never spoke or asked questions during a lengthy presentation about the large DuPont industrial site in Bladen County with its multiple chemical manufacturing plants and complex chemistry suggested to Jack they might be overwhelmed by all the information.

 The two agency bosses had sat there in silence during the entire meeting.
-When the DuPont environmental manager failed to respond to Jack's comments, the bosses sat very still and never spoke a word.
+When the DuPont environmental manager failed to respond to Jack's comments on how his presentation was misleading, the bosses sat very still and never spoke a word.
 It was as if the bosses were "agency statues" placed in the room to give the meeting a certain holiness during the presentation by the DuPont representative, like the holy statues surrounding the students in church as they knelt in pews at Mass before the beginning of a Catholic school day.
 While driving back to Fayetteville after the meeting in Raleigh, Jack had reflected on how it felt like they were there simply to get their marching orders and talking points from DuPont.
-Why so much timidity?
+Yes, the company is powerful.
+But why so much timidity?
 Why such a lack of professional curiosity?

 "They gave DuPont to me," Christine added.